GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ### Interaction with cached pages {: #implementation-cached-pages }

-If a rule matches a resource in the service worker cache, that rule may be ignored until the resource is cleared from the cache.
+If a rule matches a resource stored in cache by a host page's web service worker, that rule may be ignored until the resource is cleared from the cache.
 This is because cached storage is intended to be persistent, and many features such as offline use do not expect the cache to be cleared without also clearing a service worker's registration.
-For your rules to work properly, you will need to call [`browsingData.removeCache()`](/docs/extensions/reference/browsingData/#method-removeCache) or [`browsingData.removeCacheStorage()`](/docs/extensions/reference/browsingData/#method-removeCacheStorage) after installation of your extension.
+For your rules to work properly, you need to call [`browsingData.removeCache()`](/docs/extensions/reference/browsingData/#method-removeCache) or [`browsingData.removeCacheStorage()`](/docs/extensions/reference/browsingData/#method-removeCacheStorage) after installation of your extension.
 You may need to call one of these functions after an extension upgrade, depending on whether you've changed your rules.

 ### Web accessible resources {: #implementation-web-accessible-resources }

 A declarative net request cannot redirect from a public resource request to a resource that is not web accessible.
-Doing so will trigger an error.
+Doing so triggers an error.
 This is true even if the specified web accessible resource is owned by the redirecting extension.
 To declare resources for declarative net requests, use the manifest's [`"web_accessible_resources"`](/docs/extensions/mv3/manifest/web_accessible_resources/) array.

 ## Examples {: #example }

 ### Code examples {: #code-examples }

-#### Update dynamic rules {: update-dynamic-rule-examples }
+#### Update dynamic rules {: #update-dynamic-rule-examples }

 The following example shows how to call `updateDynamicRules()`.
 The procedure for `updateSessionRules()` is the same.